eruszczak/margonem-inventory-helper/README.md

 # Features
 * adding new items to the database from the game using web scraping scripts
+* search & compare items
 * browse a list of items split into different categories
 * right click the item to add it to your virtual equipment
-* build the entire equipment and see it's summary
+* build the entire equipment and see its summary
 * generate URL for your virtual equipment so you can share it with others